donaldmunro/AARemu/README.md

 The recorder displays the camera output in full screen mode with a interface drawer on the left border of the display which can be dragged out.
 To start recording drag the drawer out and click the recording button.
-At start of recording the user is asked to provide a name for the recording files, a file format, resolution, recording increment and which orientation sensor implementation to use.
+At start of recording the user is asked to provide a name for the recording files, a recording method, file format, resolution, recording increment and which orientation sensor implementation to use.

 The file format can currently be one of RGBA, RGB, RGB565, NV21 and YV12.
 While resulting in larger files RGBA is preferred as GPU texture units